openreports/reports-api/README.md

-# Report API
+# OpenReports API

-The Report API enables uniform reporting of results and findings from policy engines, scanners, or other tooling.
+The OpenReports API enables uniform reporting of results and findings from policy engines, scanners, or other tooling.

 This repository contains the API specification and Custom Resource Definitions (CRDs).